eclipse/epsilon-website/mkdocs/docs/doc/articles/playground/index.md

 ## Download your work

 To download a zipped archive of your work, click the `Download` button.
+Depending on your selection, the zipped archived will contain the model management program(s), the models and metamodels of the example, a `readme.md` file with instructions as well as:

-Depending on your selection in the dialog that pops up (`Gradle` or `Maven`), the zipped archive will also contain a `build.gradle` or `pom.xml` file that includes the Epsilon dependencies and the [ANT tasks](../../workflow) you need to run the example from the command line in your own computer, as well as a `readme.md` file with instructions.
+- `Gradle`/`Maven`: a `build.gradle` or `pom.xml` file that includes the Epsilon dependencies and the [ANT tasks](../../workflow) you need to run the example from the command line
+- `Ant (Eclipse)`: a `build.xml` file that in includes the [ANT tasks](../../workflow) you need to run the example from within Eclipse
+- `Java (Gradle)`/`Java (Maven)`: a Java class that runs the model management program using Epsilon's API, and a `build.gradle` or `pom.xml` file that includes the Epsilon dependencies

 ## Custom examples